J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 The goal of the following blog post is to write shellcode for the Linux 64-bit architecture that will ultimately spawn a bind shell and require a password for connecting to it.

-<h4>To accomplish this goal, we will break this process into 3 parts:</h4>
+<h4>To accomplish this goal, we will break this process up into 3 parts:</h4>

 <ol>
     <li>Firstly, we need to write the code, in the C Programming Language, for creating a socket and password protecting it.</li>